SecureIdentityAlliance/osia/src/doc/03 - security.rst

 PII data does not recognize geographical boundaries; it moves across systems and jurisdictions.
 Similarly, the OSIA initiative is not geographically limited.
-OSIA takes its strong reference point from the European Union’s GDPR regulation because this is considered by many as a best practice approach.
+OSIA takes its strong reference point from the European Union's GDPR regulation because this is considered by many as a best practice approach.
 GDPR anticipates the possible adverse consequences from the mobility of PII whether inside or outside the EU.